vim-ctrlspace/vim-ctrlspace/README.md

 Usage
 -----

+**Vim-CtrlSpace** currently contains 3 different lists: _Buffer List_, _Tab List_,
+and _Workspace List_.
+Some of those have additional modes.

 ### Status Line

 **Vim-CtrlSpace** requires a status bar.
-If you are using a plugin customizing the status bar this could be a bit tricky.
+If you are using a plugin customizing the status bar this might be a bit tricky.
 For example [vim-airline](https://github.com/bling/vim-airline) plugin might require you to
 set: `let g:airline_exclude_preview = 1` option and
 [LightLine](https://github.com/itchyny/lightline.vim) will require to use custom